navamg/get-clean-data/README.md

 were calculated by Subject and Activity
 * The resulting table was given descriptive column names and written to the working directory as "tidy_data.txt", with row.names=FALSE
+* Variables:
+..* Activity: The activity performed by the volunteer (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+..* Subject: A number representing which volunteer performed the activity ..* Avg.of.._______: Variable representing the mean value of the mean and std. dev. variables measured in the UCI HAR Dataset provided